Choosing a financial adviser

 In reality, advisers who provide advice on the products listed above, may also provide advice on protection insurance (such as life insurance) and sometimes mortgages.
 Many offer holistic financial planning, where they will advise you on all aspects of your financial needs.

-Advisers in this category are classified as either Independent or restricted.
+Advisers in this category are classified as either independent or restricted.

-Independent financial advisers can recommend all types of products from firms across the market.
+Independent financial advisers can recommend all types of retail investment products from firms across the market.
 Restricted advisers may either be restricted in the type of products they offer, or the number of providers they choose from.

 Make sure you understand the type of service they offer before you decide whether to get advice from them.
 You should choose an adviser who can deal with a wide range of product providers for the product they are recommending – and not just one or two.
 That way you know you will be getting the widest choice.
 See Key questions to ask your financial adviser.